opentripplanner/OpenTripPlanner/docs/Configuration.md

 ./otp --build --elevation --cache /home/myname/nedcache
 ```

-The USGS will also deliver the dataset in bulk if you [send them a hard drive](http://ned.usgs.gov/faq.html#DATA) via FedEx.
+The USGS will also deliver the whole dataset in bulk if you [send them a hard drive](http://ned.usgs.gov/faq.html#DATA).
 OpenTripPlanner contains another module that will then automatically fetch data in this format from an Amazon S3 copy of
 your bulk data.